openvinotoolkit/openvino/docs/notebooks/legacy-mo-convert-to-openvino-with-output.rst

 .. parsed-literal::

+    [ INFO ] MO command line tool is considered as the legacy conversion API as of OpenVINO 2023.2 release.
+    In 2025.0 MO command line tool and openvino.tools.mo.convert_model() will be removed.
+Please use OpenVINO Model Converter (OVC) or openvino.convert_model().
+OVC represents a lightweight alternative of MO and provides simplified model conversion API.
+    Find more information about transition from MO to OVC at https://docs.openvino.ai/2023.2/openvino_docs_OV_Converter_UG_prepare_model_convert_model_MO_OVC_transition.html
     WARNING:tensorflow:Please fix your imports.
 Module tensorflow.python.training.tracking.base has been moved to tensorflow.python.trackable.base.
 The old module will be deleted in version 2.11.